-If the PHP version of your website PHP is different to the PHP version of your backup it might cause problems with the proper functioning of your website and may cause issues with some applications.
+If the PHP version of your website PHP is different than the PHP version of your backup, it might cause problems with the proper functioning of your website and may also cause issues with some applications.
 This happens more commonly with migrations from PHP 5 to PHP 7.

-These are some steps that you can take if you have issues on a migration with different PHP versions.
+These are some steps you can take if you’re having problems migrating between PHP versions:

-1. Make sure that all plugins are deactivated before export.
-This will ensure your website error is not caused by any third-party software
+1. Deactivate all plugins before exporting.
+This ensures that any errors on your website are not caused by third-party software.

-2. Switch to your default WordPress theme before export and Deactivate all other themes.
-This action will make sure that the error is not due to code in your themes
+2. Before exporting, switch to your default WordPress theme and deactivate all other themes.
+This action ensures that the error is not caused by code in your themes.

-3. Set WP_DEBUG constant to true in wp-config.php file in your WordPress installation path so that you can see all errors, warnings, and notes that are received from the website during execution.
-This will help you to locate any problems
+3. Set the WP DEBUG constant to true in your WordPress installation path’s wp-config.php file to see all errors, warnings, and notes received from the website during execution.
+This will assist you in locating any problems.

-4. Check the error.log file in the All-in-One WP Migration plugin Storage folder.
-The error.log file will show you all errors and error message content received during execution.
-This is another approach to locating any issues and will help you narrow the problem area
+4. In the All-in-One WP Migration plugin Storage folder, look for the error.log file.
+The error.log file contains a record of all errors and error message content encountered during execution.
+This is another method for locating problems and will help you narrow down the problem area.

 5. Downgrade your PHP version to 5.
-This change can be applied from your hosting control panel.
-Some web hosts may allow you to change your PHP version.
+This can be done via your hosting control panel.
+You may be able to change the PHP version on some web hosts.

-If none of the above helps, you might need to change your WordPress hosting.
+If none of the above helps, you may need to change your WordPress hosting.